NorthernBeaches/northern-beaches-descriptions/Saber.md

-A three in one Led Effect light with Derby, UV and Strobe.

-Great for a big party space and looks awesome with a smoke machine
+3 great light effects in one, Derby, UV and Strobe functions looks awesome with a smoke machine